Opening the Door on Research: Dynamic Glass & The Workplace

 • Controlled daylight unlocks significant health and wellness benefits for office workers.
 Workers in office environments with optimized natural light reported a 51 percent drop in the incidence of eyestrain and a 63 percent drop in the incidence of headaches, both of which can detract from productivity.

 • More natural light translates to more alert employees.
-Workers in offices with smart glass reported a 56 percent decrease in drowsiness.
+Workers in offices with smart windows reported a 56 percent decrease in drowsiness.

 • Enhanced individual performance is tied to access to natural light.
 Workers sitting close to smart windows with optimized daylight exposure reported a 2 percent increase in productivity - the equivalent of an additional $100,000/year of value for every 100 workers or around $2 million over the window’s lifetime.

 • The optimal amount of natural light creates a better indoor experience.
-Workers in offices with smart glass reported an 82 percent improvement in daylight quality.
+Workers in offices with smart windows reported an 82 percent improvement in daylight quality.

 By providing uninterrupted views, rejecting glare and heat and optimizing natural light, dynamic glass is proven to contribute to a healthier, more energetic workforce.